JavaMoney/jsr354-api/src/main/JEP/MoneyAndCurrency.md

 * It provides default formatting based on ``java.text.DecimalFormat``, hereby also supporting some additional features, such as adaptive number grouping, different currency styles and more.

+How the API should be included into the OpenJDK should be discussed with the OpenJDK architects.
+Currently we see the following options:

+* Adding a separate package like "javax.money" (current), or "java.money" somewhat similar to 310.
+  Whether that's considered "core" or optional in future JDKs was up to packaging (preferred solution).
+* Tighter integration, along the lines of "java.util" or "java.util.money" where as mentioned java.util.Currency would implement CurrencyUnit, and a type like Money plus other core features provided to the JDK.

-The following sections give some examples of how the API is designed for use:
+To give some first impressions of the API the following sections give some examples of how the API is designed for use:

 #### Working with org.javamoney.moneta.Money